fwaggle/pyELM327/Readme.md

 ## Known Bugs and Issues

-* I've changed the write() routine to wait for a '>' before sending, but this may have broken something.
-For example, turning off echos breaks things for some commands, so I've disabled that and we just eat the echos now.

 * We don't cope with changing baudrates terribly well at all - need support for polling the baudrate so we can reset a device with a non-default baud rate.
+It works as long as nothing goes wrong.

 * Haven't tested DTC retrieval, because I haven't yet managed to throw a code on any of my cars.
 I might just unplug the MAF.

-* expect() can't deal with failure - it'll simply wait forever for the correct response.
-This needs fixing pronto as it's blocking other features.

 * Need to implement proper exceptions.